Nic0-/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I recently started a [Patreon](https://www.patreon.com/sp99), if you like my content and can afford it, please consider supporting it.
+bio: I recently started a [Patreon](https://www.patreon.com/sp99) and a [Ko-fi](https://ko-fi.com/nicosp99), if you like my content and can afford it, please consider supporting me.

 interests:
 - Knockback stacking